mkryshak/warehouse-api-monolith/README.md

 4. Build the *warehouse-api* application container image:

-   Update the *./warehouse-api/Dockerfile* file to use the NGINX Unit container image created in Step 1.
+   Update the *./warehouse-api/Dockerfile* file to refer to the NGINX Unit container image created in step one, then build the container image:

    ```
    docker build --file ./warehouse-api/Dockerfile --tag <namespace>/warehouse-api:monolith ./warehouse-api
    ```

+   **Notes:**
      - The hostname of the database container used by the *warehouse-api* application is stored in the *./warehouse-api/www/config.json* file
      - The default SSL certificate uses the hostname "warehouse-api.nginx.net"
      - To use a custom SSL certificate key, contatenate the certificate and key files together: